-Guttation is the expelling of excess water or nutrients through tiny openings on leaves and stems.
-This biological process enables plants to restore balance between their nutrient and water content.
+Guttation is how plants expel excess water or nutrients through tiny openings on leaves and stems. and water content.

 Common name – crying plant,